 - 1 teaspoon dried oregano

-- 3/4 cup shredded sharp cheddar cheese or mozzarella
+- ¾ cup shredded sharp cheddar cheese (or shredded mozzarella)

-- In a large high-sided skillet, add ground turkey and onions and season with salt and pepper.
+- In a large skillet, brown ground turkey and onions, seasoning with salt and pepper.
 (I use a non-stick skillet.
 If you don’t, you might want to add a teaspoon or two of olive oil.)
-Cook, breaking up ground turkey, until turkey is cooked through and browned.
+Cook, breaking up ground turkey, until turkey is cooked through and onions are softened, about 10 minutes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.